nehalbhanushali/java-interviews/Java Core/Java Basics.md

 12. **What is Overriding?**

-    Changing method behavior in the subclasses.
+    Changing method behavior or functionality in the subclasses.
+Give example.

-13. **What are different types of inner classes?**
+13. **What are different types of inner classe?**

     if declared with static -- it's nested class.
 Nested classes are fairly independent and treated as top-level classes.
 But the constructor call is different.
     To construct one: new OuterClassNeme.InnerClassName().